seankarltonlee/techrich-frontend/frontend/src/posts/how-i-got-in-tech.md

 I failed (a lot).
 I felt like I wasn’t good enough (often).
 And I will continue to fail and feel less than adequate.
 But the win is so sweet.
 Don’t let short term failures affect the action you take towards long term success.
 This series of (fortunate) events have completely changed my trajectory.
 I’m eternally grateful for it, and I want to give back.

 What do you want to learn?

+If you found this useful, and it works for you, join my email list.
+I love hearing from you.